-Ramadan 2020 is between the first sightings of the crescent moon on Thursday, April 23 and Saturday, May 23, 2020.
+Ramadan 2021 starts with the first sightings of the crescent moon on Monday, April 12 and ends on Wednesday, May 12, 2021.

 In Islamic belief, Ramadan commemorates the first revelation of the Quran, the Muslim holy book, to the Muslim prophet Muhammad.